microsoftgraph/microsoft-graph-docs-contrib/concepts/delta-query-events.md

 ### Step 2: sample second request

-The second request specifies the `nextLink` URL returned from the previous response.
-Notice that it no longer has to specify the same _startDateTime_ and _endDateTime_ parameters as in the initial request, as the `skipToken` in the `nextLink` URL encodes and includes them.
+The second request specifies the `@odata.nextLink` URL returned from the previous response.
+Notice that it no longer has to specify the same _startDateTime_ and _endDateTime_ parameters as in the initial request, as the `skipToken` in the `@odata.nextLink` URL encodes and includes them.

 # [HTTP](#tab/http)